Lisandropavan/Red-iGone/README.md

 ### The components

-* api -api.redigone.com
+* api - The API
-* ipad - iPad app
+* ipad - The iPad app
-* iphone - iPhone app
+* iphone - The iPhone app
-* webapp - redigone.com
+* webapp - The webapp

 Enjoy!

 Regards,

 The ex-Devify team.

 * Jonas Karlsson ([@jskn](https://twitter.com/#!/jskn))